fakedata-haskell/fakedata/README.md

 -   [faker](https://hackage.haskell.org/package/faker-0.0.0.2)
 -   [fake](https://hackage.haskell.org/package/fake-0.1.1.1)

 The problem with both the above libraries is that the library covers only a very small amount of fake data source.
 I wanted to have an equivalent functionality with something like [faker](https://github.com/stympy/faker).
 Also, most of the combinators in this packages has been inspired (read as taken) from the `fake` library.
+Also, `fakedata` offers fairly good amount of support of different locales.

 Acknowledgments
 ---------------